dwhieb/dissertation/README.md

 #### Applying Stand-Off Annotations

 Some types of annotations, such as part-of-speech and lemma information, have already been produced by the research team behind the OANC.
 These annotations are freely available for download along with the OANC data itself.
 All annotations for the OANC are *stand-off* annotations, where each annotation is stored in a separate file from the primary data.
-Therefore as a first step in data preparation, it is necessary to merge the part-of-speech and lemma information directly into the primary data for ease of scripting and additional data coding.
+Therefore as a first step in data preparation, it is necessary to merge the part-of-speech and lemma information directly into the primary data for ease of scripting and additional data annotation.

 The OANC project provides an [ANC Tool][ANC-Tool] for this purpose.
 This tool provides various ways of generating tagged versions of the OANC corpus.
 For this project, I chose to generate the corpus in CoNLL format (that used by the Conference on Natural Language Learning).
 This format represents each text as a tab-delimited text file, so that each word in the corpus is one row whose columns contain information about that word's part of speech and lemma.